GitauHarrison/notes/flask_popover/database.md

 Flask-sqlalchemy extension takes the location of the database from `SQLALCHEMY_DATABASE_URI` environement variable.
 If this variable does not exist, I have provided a default database named `app.db` which will be located in the application's main directory.

-Now we area ready to begin creating our application's database.
+Now we are ready to begin creating our application's database.
 Note that very time we make changes to the database, we need to run some _migrations_ to effect the changes.
 For example, if we decide that we want to add a new column to the `User` table to store the user's first name, we will need to create a new migration file.
 This new file will contain the new schema for the table.

 The `flask_migrate` extension helps us do this.
 Ensure that you have installed it in your virtual environment.